Lyme Disease Can Be A Threat To Your Pets

 Avoid Ticks On Dogs

 Humans are not the sole target for ticks however, they also tend to prey upon family pets, specifically dogs.
 When your dog or other pet goes outdoors, a tick could easily latch onto them, catching a ride right through your front door and into your home.
 It is important to check your pets for ticks after being outside.
 You should always check for ticks on dogs when you get home from a walk in the park, or even around the neighborhood.
 If you have pets that enjoy the outdoors, it is especially important to have a tick control plan in place.
 If left to feed, ticks can infect your pets with many of the same diseases that humans are susceptible to.
 Lyme disease in dogs is not uncommon, but Heartworm is most dangerous when it comes to dogs.
-Don’t wait for a tick to infect your dog or endanger your home, contact Mosquito Squad to setup your plan for season long protection.
+Don’t wait for a tick to infect your dog or endanger your home, contact Mosquito Squad to setup your plan for proactive protection throughout the season.